nosana-ci/nosana-programs/docs/jobs.md

 ### List

 The `list()` instruction lists a job, with its required data.
-When there is a node ready in the queue it will immediately start running.
+When there is a node available, a [JobAccount](#job-account) will automatically be created.
-The [JobAccount](#job-account) is optionally created

 #### Accounts